 So, Why Art?

 Art has been a modality for communication and expression for thousands of years.
 It communicates feeling and emotion in ways that modern language cannot.
-Art is the glue that binds together science, culture, and humanity, like the hotline to the divine.
-Distillation, cask maturation, and blending can be expressed through both the scientific and the artistic lens.
+Art is the glue that binds together science, culture, and humanity, like a hotline to the divine.
+Distillation, cask maturation, and blending can be expressed through both the scientific and artistic lens.

 Josh with circular yellow art